 As the content within the repeating group will display a list of potential answers to our lesson, we’ll also opt to shuffle each of the items within our repeating group in a random order.

-Once a user takes part in a lesson, we’ll need to display if they’ve select the right answer to the current question.
+Once a user takes part in a lesson, we’ll need to display if they’ve selected the right answer to the current question.

-Using icon elements, we can easily start to display both a correct and wrong label that will be trigger upon a specific answer.
+Using icon elements, we can easily start to display both a correct and wrong label that will be triggered upon a specific answer.